Listen to Secrets To One Successful Performer’s West End Journey! Head to these links:

 Carole says, “I just went home and handed in my resignation.”
 She continued, “When I started, I made some amazing friends with whom I’m still close now.
 They were the ones who told me you need to get yourself an accountant, you need to get an agent, you need to start doing performing arts classes, and that’s how I learned, by being in the environment.”

-Press play on this podcast episode, An Exclusive Into One Successful Actor and Singers Journey, to hear the whole story about how Carole’s career grew exponentially after this point.
+Press play on this podcast episode, Secrets To One Successful Performer’s West End Journey!, to hear the whole story about how Carole’s career grew exponentially after this point.
 Carole Stennett’s reflections on being a working performing artist are so valuable to hear.
 I hope it’s an encouraging message to anyone pursuing a career in showbiz.